MobsLab/SleepScoringOnline/Arduino-interface-&-Sound-stimulations.md

 * M = 8 corresponds to DI3

 The **_FromBits_** box combines all the bytes to make an integer output which will sent to the multiplexer (**_MuxIn_** box).
 The multiplexer will select the entry (Tone or Gaussian Noise) corresponding to this value.
-Arduino DO 30 triggers threw the BNC wire the sending of the selected sound to the speaker.
+Arduino COM30 triggers threw the BNC wire the sending of the selected sound to the speaker.

 ## Code example